Battery storage allows you to capture electricity when it’s cheap – or free – to use later in the day

 With battery storage, you can exploit the economics of energy pricing to your advantage, as follows:

 With solar panels, you can charge your home battery for free.
 The rays of the sun don’t cost you anything.
 The sun will happily create free electricity via your solar panels and this solar electricity can be stored in your home battery.
-You can then let this zero cost electricity out of the battery at any time, e.g. to charge your electric car.
+You can then let this zero cost electricity out of the battery at any time, e.g. to charge your electric car or power devices in your home.

-Or, you can charge your home battery with cheap night time electricity at 7p.
-During the day, you can then avoid the 14p day rate by discharging your battery with the electricity you bought at 7p.
+Or, you can charge your home battery with cheap night time electricity at 10p.
+During the day, you can then avoid the 33p day rate by discharging your battery with the electricity you bought at 10p.
 A handy saving.

 The basics of battery storage

-Your home battery will very likely be installed downstairs (they are heavy).
-Either on the floor or mounted on the wall, usually indoors.
-The Tesla Powerwall home battery is one of the few products that can also be mounted outdoors.
+The storage will be mounted either on the floor or on the wall, usually indoors.
+Some battery products can also be installed outside.

-The battery is then connected to your fuse board.
-If you look at your fuse board, you will see a new trip switch, or MCB, labelled something like ‘Battery’ or ‘Battery Storage’.
+The battery is then connected up to your fuse board.
+If you look at your fuse board, you will see a new trip switch labelled something like ‘Battery’ or ‘Battery Storage’.

 Once the battery is connected up to the fuse board, it can do two things: